What Makes a Real Estate Agent Memorable? Branding Psychology Explained

 • Show before and after situations such as cluttered to listing ready or unknown price to signed offer.

-• Feature checklists, timelines, and simple maps that prove you are the guide who has done this many times.
+• Feature checklists, timelines, and simple maps that prove you have done this many times.

 • End posts with a short action that feels like the first step in a shared mission.